The district of Smithfield, London, England

 This was initially built in 1791; however, it was re-erected in 1962 due to WWII bombing.

 It is said to have been built to protect the churchyard from body snatchers.
 With the close vicinity of St. Bartholomew’s hospital, surgeons would pay for the corpses to be stolen so they could be used for medical studies.
-Urgghhhh
+Urgh

 The Watch House